nrfconnect/sdk-nrf/doc/nrf/ug_dev_model.rst

    cd your-ncs-fork
    west update

-After that, to modify the |NCS| version associated with your app, change the ``revision`` value in the manifest file to the `fw-nrfconnect-nrf`_ Git tag, SHA, or the branch you want to use, save the file, and run ``west update``.
+After that, to modify the |NCS| version associated with your app, change the ``revision`` value in the manifest file to the `sdk-nrf`_ Git tag, SHA, or the branch you want to use, save the file, and run ``west update``.
 See :ref:`zephyr:west-multi-repo` for more details.

 .. _dm-glossary: